How to add signature in gmail

 That’s how to insert a signature in Gmail on an iPhone.
 Try composing a new email.
 Your new signature should appear in the body of your email.

-There are several technical issues to beware of when learning how to add an email signature in Gmail:
+There are several technical issues to be aware of when learning how to add an email signature in Gmail:

 In most cases, this happens when you have selected “No signature” as your default signature.
 Navigate to Gmail signature settings > signature defaults and double-check that you have selected the correct signature as your default.
 Remember to click “Save changes” at the bottom of the page.